 Yet, after all these studies, few would consider the street to be substantially transformed.

-2010 2011, Routes 15 and 18 (now RapidRide C/D), along with all the West Seattle routes, were moved from First to Third to accommodate Viaduct construction.
+Over the same timeframe, more buses have been added.
+In 2010 2011, Routes 15 and 18 (now RapidRide C/D), along with all the West Seattle routes, were moved from First to Third to accommodate Viaduct construction.
 Then in 2016 the Seattle TBD added funding for more service on all bus routes, including many on Third.
 Finally, earlier this year the bus tunnel closed and a whole bunch of buses moved upstairs.

 There are advantages to this consolidation.
 Buses can be given priority right-of-way, off-board payment systems can be installed and transfers can be streamlined in much the same way that certain hub airports get bigger and bigger over time: more destinations lure more riders, which in turn justify more destinations.